pvah88/BackToDNA/README.md

 Your amino acid alignment as: query.fa

-2b) If you have multiple database files that results in multiple blast outputs, in one directory:
+2b) If you have multiple database files that results in multiple BLAST outputs, in one directory:

 Save each blast result corresponding to its nucleotide file name. ie: If nucleotide file is nucleotide1.fa , save your result from blasting against this database as nucleotide1.out